 Adjustments.
 We may make adjustments to your account whenever a correction or change is required.
 Adjustments might occur, for example, if deposits are recorded or keyed in the wrong amount or items you deposit are returned unpaid.
 We may elect, at our discretion, not to make an adjustment to your account to correct an error which you or a third party (e.g., another financial institution) cause if the adjustment is less than $5.00 or our cost to make the adjustment is greater than the amount in question.

-Amendments/Changes in Account Terms.
-We may add to, delete or change the terms of our agreement with you at any time by mailing, e-mailing or delivering a notice, a statement message or an amended agreement to any of you at the last address (location or e-mail) on file for you, your account, or the service in question or by providing the notice to you through our online banking service.
-Unless otherwise required by law, we may amend the agreement without prior notice (e.g., by posting the information in our offices, on our/your web site, or otherwise making it available to you).
+Amendments/Changes in Agreement.
+We may add to, delete or change the terms of this Agreement, or add new terms to it, at any time by mailing, e-mailing or delivering a notice, a statement message or an amended Agreement to any of you at the last address (location or e-mail) on file for you, your account, or the service in question or by providing the notice to you through our online banking service.
+Unless otherwise required by law, we may amend the Agreement without prior notice (e.g., by posting the information in our offices, on our/your web site, or otherwise making it available to you).

 We may substitute similar services or discontinue currently offered services for certain accounts by giving you prior notice.
 We do not have to notify you, however, of any changes that are beneficial to you (e.g., a reduction or waiver of any fees or the addition of services) or if the change is required for security reasons.

-Checks.
+Check Charges, Format, and Security.
 Check prices vary according to the types of checks you select.
-You can obtain information on the current price of checks by contacting us at the number shown below.
+You can obtain information on the current price of checks by contacting us at the number shown at the end of this Agreement.
 Check charges may vary from time to time without specific notice to you.
 You are responsible for verifying the accuracy of all information shown on your checks and deposit tickets.
 If you find an error, please notify us immediately.
 We are not liable for losses resulting from incorrectly printed checks or deposit tickets.

 If you arrange for the printing of your own checks, the form, encoding and format of the checks must follow our check specification requirements and be approved by us in advance.
 The name(s) printed on your checks must agree with the name(s) on our account records.
 If you do not purchase your checks through us, we may charge a fee for each check that is rejected during processing due to poor print quality, or if it fails to meet our specifications.
 You agree not to issue checks with features or marks that obscure, alter or impair information on the front or back of a check or that otherwise prevents us or another bank from capturing such information during automated check processing.